Maria Ohisalo: Political career

 Ohisalo joined the Green League in 2008.

 In 2010, Ohisalo was elected a member of the Kallio parochial church council (Evangelical Lutheran Church of Finland), but she resigned when she moved away from the area in October 2011.

 Ohisalo has been a member of the Green Union Social and Health Policy Programming Group from 2010 to 2011.

-Ohisalo was chair of the International Affairs Working Group of the Federation of Green Youth and Students in 2011.
+Ohisalo was chairman of the International Affairs Working Group of the Federation of Green Youth and Students in 2011.
 In 2012, she was a member of the board of the organization and responsible for international affairs.

 In 2012, Ohisalo was chairman of the Youth Working Group on the Future of Nordic Cooperation in the Ministry of Foreign Affairs.
 She was also a member of the board of directors of the Nordic Youth League in 2012.

 In the 2012 Helsinki municipal elections, Ohisalo received 612 votes and became a deputy delegate.

-In 2013 she was a member of the Youth Board and a member of the Board of the Helsinki and Uusimaa Hospital District for the remainder of 2014 to 2017.
+In 2013, she was a member of the Youth Board and a member of the Board of the Helsinki and Uusimaa Hospital District for the remainder of 2014 to 2017.
 She was elected to the City Council of Helsinki with 4,400 votes in the 2017 municipal elections.

-In 2013, she was elected co-chair of the Federation of Green Youth and Students together with Veli-Matti Partanen and in 2014 together with Aaro Häkkinen.
+In 2013, she was elected co-chairman of the Federation of Green Youth and Students together with Veli-Matti Partanen and in 2014 together with Aaro Häkkinen.

 She was a member of the party council from 2013 to 2015.

 Ohisalo was a candidate for the 2014 European Parliament elections and received 3,089 votes.

-In June 2015, she was elected vice-chair of the Green League.
+In June 2015, she was elected vice-chairman of the Green League.